beejjorgensen/bgpython/src/bgpython_chapter_10_func.md

 Use any knowledge you have to solve these, not only what you learned in this chapter.

+1. Write a program to input numbers repeatedly until the user types "done".
+Keep track of all the numbers in a list.

+   Print out the maximum value the user entered using built-in functions.

+   ([flx[Solution|ex_max.py]].)

+2. Write a function that takes an integer between 0 and 9 as an argument.
+It should return a string that corresponds to the English word for that number.
+For example, if the argument is `3`, the function should return `"three"`.

+   ([flx[Solution|ex_ennum.py]].)

-1. Write a function that accepts the mass of two planets and the distance between them (for a total of 3 arguments) and returns the force between them.
+3. Write a function that accepts the mass of two planets and the distance between them (for a total of 3 arguments) and returns the force between them.